ubuntuslave/control-pianobar-osx/README.md

     $ brew install pianobar

-##### Possible Problems:
+##### Some Problems' Troubleshooting
 - if the dylib is broken, for instance with p11-kit, just reinstall the lib (brew uninstall p11-kit && brew install p11-kit)
 - if `guile` cannot find `GNU libtool`, it might not be linked properly, so run `$ brew unlink libtool && brew link libtool`
   - Then, reinstall `gnutls` as following

         $ brew rm gnutls & brew install gnutls $(brew options gnutls | grep -E '^--with-' - | tr '\n' ' ')

 - Missing header `neaacdec.h`, you need to install the **AAC decoder** that comes in `faad2`, it may not be linked

         $ brew unlink faad2 && brew link faad2

 - Sometimes, this is an issue (only realized by using --verbose mode), so reinstall the *mad* package:

         $ brew rm mad & brew install mad

 - Runtime missing library:

         $ brew unlink json-c && brew link json-c

 #### From source
 Getting *pianobar* from [the pianobar project at github](https://github.com/PromyLOPh/pianobar/) and follow their instructions